Tourette Syndrome

 Causes

-While the exact cause of Tourette's syndrome is not known, research suggests that it is an inherited condition involving complex genetic factors.
+Although the exact cause of Tourette syndrome is not known, research suggests that it is an inherited condition involving complex genetic factors.

-Studies have shown that there may be certain genes associated with Tourette's that affect brain function and development.
+Studies have shown that there may be certain genes associated with Tourette syndrome that affect brain function and development.

 Some researchers believe that certain infections or prenatal exposure to toxins may play a role in triggering the disorder.